nihelbenhajyahia/UserManagement/README.md

-Project user management allows to create a user on database and view all détails of users
+Project user management allows to create a user on database and view all details of users
 ### Version:
     SpringBoot : 2.7.4
     java 8+